-President: Zeph Capo
+President Zeph Capo

-Capo believes that a quality public education and old-fashioned hard work are requirements for a robust economy and public schools are the key to a robust civil society.
-Capo currently serves as the President of the Houston Federation of Teachers, having previously worked as a science teacher in public schools.
+Capo believes that a quality public education and old-fashioned hard work are requirements for a robust economy, and public schools are the key to a robust civil society.
+Before becoming a union leader, Capo was a science teacher.

 Capo is known for his honest and direct approach to solving issues and building lasting relationships in the communities he serves.
 In 2011, he spearheaded community meetings to develop a paradigm in how neighborhoods can effect change in a community.
 Capo believes in strengthening the school-to-work pipeline and dismantling the cradle-to-prison pipeline.
-To do so, we must improve the learning conditions for our students which also happen to be the teaching conditions of our members.
+To do so, he believes we must improve the learning conditions for our students which also happen to be the teaching conditions of our members.

 Capo has served on several community boards that have added perspective and developed cross-sector relationships that will benefit Texas AFT as we forge a new direction.
 Texas AFT must invest the time to listen to our leaders and members on the ground and be committed to building a shared vision for our future.

-Secretary-Treasurer: Ray McMurrey
+Secretary-Treasurer Ray McMurrey

 Ray McMurrey is the current secretary-treasurer of the Texas American Federation of Teachers.
 He is a former president of the Corpus Christi American Federation of Teachers, which was also the home of two former Texas AFT presidents: John Cole and Linda Bridges.